-Going on a 3 day Kruger National Park safari will give you a good overview of the game reserve, enough time to see a decent variety of wildlife and to enjoy a game drive or walk.
-Or stay a little longer on a 4 day safari.
-It’ll be quite similar to a 3 day safari, but you’ll have some extra opportunities to see more wildlife.
+Going on a three day Kruger National Park safari will give you a good overview of the game reserve, enough time to see a decent variety of wildlife and to enjoy a game drive or walk.
+Or stay a little longer on a four day safari.
+It’ll be quite similar to a three day safari, but you’ll have some extra opportunities to see more wildlife.

-Going on a 5 or 6 day safari will give you ample time to see wildlife and to try out many of the extra activities that the park has to offer, such as morning or afternoon game walks or drives, night drives and bush braais (BBQs).
+Going on a five or six day safari will give you ample time to see wildlife and to try out many of the extra activities that the park has to offer, such as morning or afternoon game walks or drives, night drives and bush braais (BBQs).

 If you’re travelling on a budget, the cheapest way to stay in Kruger National Park is in your own tent or caravan.
 See which rest camps have camping facilities.
 Many of them do and camping’s a popular choice for a back-to-nature Kruger National Park safari.